By Bill Allen

 Preserving Clough Island and other key natural areas in the Lake Superior Basin helps keep our water clean.
 In Minnesota, Duluth, Beaver Bay, Grand Portage, Silver Bay and Two Harbors all draw their drinking water directly from Lake Superior.
 Cloquet, Minnesota. also relies upon Lake Superior as its backup water supply.
 And the city of Superior in Wisconsin gets its drinking water directly from Lake Superior.

-By acquiring Clough Island, The Nature Conservancy is preserving a natural asset that is critical to Minnesota, Wisconsin and the Great Lakes.
+By acquiring Clough Island, The Nature Conservancy preserved a natural asset that is critical to Minnesota, Wisconsin and the Great Lakes.